 As we mentioned earlier, Manaslu is still an isolated, rural area which makes the costs of goods more expensive than other areas.
 As the elevation increases, the price of food increases and the menu choices decrease as it gets harder to transport more goods to remote places.
 The cost of each meal is approximate $5 but it might vary according to your choice of food, the number of meals, and appetite.
 Approximately $20 should be enough for a day.

 The cost of food in Manaslu is expensive due to lack of proper transportation but still cheaper than Everest and Annapurna treks.
 You will enjoy every bite, every sip after a hard day’s trek and the hard work of the men and mules required to carry them to such elevations.
 Every single piece of food feels worth every penny for the relief and joy.

-Manaslu is also known as a teahouse trek for the variety of tea-houses that have sprung up and does not need trekkers to camp.
-One gets to indulge in the local culture, traditional houses and lives of the warm people who make the treks more enjoyable.
+Manaslu is also known as a teahouse trek for the variety of tea-houses that have sprung up and do not need trekkers to camp.
+One gets to indulge in the local culture, traditional houses, and lives of the warm people who make the treks more enjoyable.

 Cost of Drinks at Manaslu Circuit Trek